HumanSignal/label-studio-sdk/examples/migrate_ls_to_ls/README.md

     4.1. export on the source LS instance, wait until export is done
     > Note: if there is an export error, skip this project

-    4.2. create a new projects on the target LS instance with the same params as on source instance, except review settings and assignment settings (enterprise only)
+    4.2. create a new project on the target LS instance with the same params as on source instance, except review settings and assignment settings (enterprise only)
     > Note: Cloud storages, ML backends, Members, Webhooks are not copied.
 Data manager and other advanced things are not copied too

-    4.3. import **tasks** and **annotations** from the exported file
+    4.3. import **tasks**, **annotations** and **predictions** from the exported file

     4.4. write old project id => new project id mapping to `project_mapping.json` in the directory where you run the migration script.